 8. The Black Ghost (2020)

-The Black Ghost combines crime fiction with supernatural elements, notably vampires.
-Following investigative journalist Margo, the story unfolds as she uncovers a vampire-related conspiracy in a gritty urban setting.
+The Black Ghost combines crime fiction with supernatural elements, including shadowy vampire influences in its conspiracy.
+Following investigative journalist Margo, the story unfolds as she uncovers a vampire-tinged conspiracy in a gritty urban setting.
 The narrative blends noir aesthetics with horror, creating a compelling atmosphere.
 The characters are richly developed and driven by motives that resonate with readers.
 The comic art is gritty and sharp, enhancing the story’s suspenseful tone.
 Themes of truth and justice intertwine with supernatural intrigue, making it a standout entry.
 This series captures the essence of modern storytelling while exploring old vampire myths, appealing to a wide audience.

 9. Nightworld (1993)